wp-plugins/zedity/readme.txt

 A: Yes.
 There are 20+ audio and video services supported in the [Premium version](http://zedity.com/plugin/wpfeatures).

 **Q: Do you have tutorials?**
-A: Yes, here you can find our [Tutorials](zedity.com/blog/tutorials) and others will follow.
+A: Yes, here you can find our [Tutorials](zedity.com/blog/tutorials).

 **Q: ...Have you got other questions?**
 Please feel free to [contact us](http://zedity.com/support).